joshluisaac/arraysort/README.md

 Executing the application
 -------------------------

-To sort an array of integer numbers
+To sort an array of integer numbers follow these steps:

-First update line 29 of the main method in [SortingApplicationCli.java](src/main/java/com/sorting/SortingApplicationCli.java)
+1. First update __line 29__ of the main method in [SortingApplicationCli.java](src/main/java/com/sorting/SortingApplicationCli.java)
+2. `mvn clean install && java -jar target/arraysort-0.0.1-SNAPSHOT.jar`

 ![Alt text][mainclass]

-`mvn clean install && java -jar target/arraysort-0.0.1-SNAPSHOT.jar`

 This command will build the project and execute the application.